loureirorg/learnwithdaniel.com/blog/_posts/2019-06-16-wordpress-create-menu/README.md

 }
 ```

-That's how it looks like:
+That's how it looks now:

 ![Same form but with helpers](./wp-simple-form-with-helpers-cut.png)